-If Colorado is on your list for travel trailers camping this season, here is our top ten Colorado's best camping spots that you cannot afford to miss.
+If Colorado is on your list for camping this season in your travel trailer, here is our top ten Colorado's best camping spots that you cannot afford to miss.

 Red Feather Lakes

 When you head to the Rocky Mountains for adventure and reach the northwest of Fort Collins, you will fall in love with the jaw dropping views.
 This Red Feather Lakes is also Colorado’s first designed scenic river.
 Nearby Dowdy lake has a number of popular sites for fishing, biking and hiking as well.

 This area was first identified by ranchers around 1900 and today, it has become a popular outdoor playground with beautiful scenery, mountain views, and hiking trails.

 Golden Gate Canyon State Park

 Surrounded by more than 12,000 acres of dense forest and miles of trail, the Golden Gate Canyon State is a camper’s paradise.
 The stunning location is only 30 miles from Denver and there are two different campgrounds.
 All visitors get to choose from 156 camping sites and there are exciting spots for mountain biking, horseback riding and winter sport.

 Tent camping at Golden Gate Canyon Park is available all year round, but you need to remember that they are available on first-come, first-serve basis.
 You also have the chance to enjoy hunting expedition on the Ralston Creek which is right adjacent to the park.

 Camp Dick certainly provides some of the best camping in Colorado.
 Camp Dick was established during the mid-1930s and is located in the Middle Saint Vrain Creek.
 The camping ground is surrounded by conifer forests as well as an open meadow.
 The trails in the region are open for hiking and biking.
 Guided horseback riding is just a mile away.